 Recent activity tells you when clients opened or paid an invoice.
 Invoices and expenses show you at a glance a chart of invoices (paid and unpaid) measured against monthly expenses.
 You can also view client payments in transit, outstanding invoices, and active projects.
 Additionally, you can view your business expense categories so you know where you’re spending money.

-FreshBooks has a lot to love, especially if you’re a solopreneur who bills clients by the hour.
-One of its most popular features is its time tracking tool.
+FreshBooks has a lot to love, especially if you’re a solopreneur or service-based business with billable clients.
+Its time tracking tools are very robust.
 Simply start the timer when working on a project, and log time when you’re done.
 The time you spend on a client project can be easily turned into an invoice.

 If you have complex accounting needs, however, FreshBooks may not be the best choice.

-One drawback is that you have to add on services like time tracking and inventory management rather than having them baked into the accounting software directly.
+One drawback is that you have to add on services like time tracking and inventory management.
+Prices can creep higher over time.

 FreshBooks or QuickBooks: Which Option Is Best?